AmmarKhawaja/PublicConveyorSpreadsheetSimulator/README.md

 ### Public Conveyor Spreadsheet Simulator
 ---

-A public repos of a program I wrote for **Impact Automation Inc.** in 2023 with the algorithm hidden in this version.
+A public repos of a program I wrote for **Impact Automation Inc.** with the algorithm hidden in this version.

 ---